 # Create a secret for encrypted speaker communications

 $ kubectl create secret generic -n metallb-system memberlist --from-literal=secretkey="$(openssl rand -base64 128)"

 Completing the steps above will create and start all the MetalLB components, but they will not do anything until they are configured.
 To configure MetalLB, create a configMap that describes the pool of IP addresses the load balancer will use.

 MetalLB needs one last bit of setup: a configMap with details of the addresses it can assign to the Kubernetes Service LoadBalancers.
 However, there is a small consideration.
 The addresses in use do not need to be bound to specific hosts in the network, but they must be free for MetalLB to use and not be assigned to other hosts.

 In my home network, IP addresses are assigned by the DHCP server my router is running.
-This DHCP server should not attempt to assign the addresses that MetalLB will use.
-Most consumer routers allow you to decide how large your subnet will be and can be configured to assign only a subset of IPs in that subnet to hosts via DHCP.
+This DHCP server must not attempt to assign the addresses that MetalLB uses.
+Most consumer routers allow you to decide the size of your subnet, and can be configured to assign only a subset of IPs in that subnet to hosts.

-In my network, I am using the subnet
+You can alternately use CIDR notation.
+In my network, for instance, I use the subnet

 192.168.2.1/24, and I decided to give half the IPs to MetalLB.
 The first half of the subnet consists of IP addresses from